- BEFORE YOU SUE: 10 questions every employee should ask – By Robin Shea

 The federal court ruled that the hospital’s policy did violate the ADA and was illegal.
 However, they upheld the hospital’s termination of the nurse was legal because her request did not include a return time and the expectation of an indefinite leave of absence was considered excessive and not protected by federal law.
 Basically, it was illegal for the employer to have a policy that did not provide flexibility to accommodate disabled employees, but the employee cannot expect an indefinite leave of absence, which would place an unreasonable burden on the employer.

 - Study shows older female job-seekers have harder time getting hired – Sivertson and Barrette, P.A.

 A research conducted by the National Bureau of Economic Research has found a substantial prejudice against older female applicants.
-Studies determined that younger applicants received call backs from potential employers at a much higher rate than older applicants and even higher than older female applicants.
-This is contrary to an older study which suggested that older male job seekers received the greatest level of hiring prejudice.
+Studies determined that younger applicants received callbacks from potential employers at a much higher rate than older applicants and even higher than older female applicants.
+This is contrary to an older study, which suggested that older male job seekers received the most outstanding level of hiring prejudice.
 Discrimination based on gender or age (older than 40) is illegal under federal law and may be subject to civil action.

 - Court Rules Light Duty Work Not Sheltered Employment in Florida Workers’ Compensation Case – by Friedman, Rodman & Frank, P.A.